-José Calvo Tello analyze HDH2015 / EADH Day 2015 in Spain, looking at gender, academic affiliation, and geography.
+José Calvo Tello analyzed HDH2015 / EADH Day 2015 in Spain, looking at gender, academic affiliation, and geography.
 He also analyzes DHd2016 in Germany, looking primarily at institutional and country affiliation.
 Patrick Sahle followed up with an analysis of DHd2018.

 In “Exploring Regional Development of Digital Humanities Research: A Case Study for Taiwan“, Kuang-hua Chen and Bi-Shin Hsueh analyze DADH 2009-2012 in Taiwan, focusing on topics, citations, authorship, geography, and time.
 Their article is especially notable for how they classify subject area in references.